About Us: Staff

 Andy and his wife Michelle Barclay, in partnership with Emory's School of Law, founded and endowed the Barton Clinic to advocate for research-based policy and to encourage students from all disciplines into public-interest career paths.

 Andy works as a full-time volunteer technical consultant, providing technological and statistical support to Georgia non-profit and governmental agencies.
-He has worked in computing for over twenty-five years, in both the for-profit and the public sectors.
+He has worked in computing for over thirty years, in both the for-profit and the public sectors.
 He has expertise in hardware and software engineering, high performance computing, digital signal processing, database design, data analysis, statistics, and public health.
 Andy retired from for-profit work in information technology in the late 1990s, and now spends nearly all of his time as a volunteer.
-He also serves on advisory groups and steering committees for non-profits and government agencies.
-Andy served for four years as the Chief Justice's appointee to the board of the Georgia Technology Authority.
-He currently serves on the board of Georgia's Governor's Office for Children and Families at the appointment of Governor Sonny Perdue.
+Andy served for four years as the Chief Justice's appointee to the board of the Georgia Technology Authority, and he continues to serve on the board of Georgia's Governor's Office for Children and Families at the appointment of Governor Nathan Deal.